-Natai Shelsen is a bilingual mediator and litigator who is committed to helping her clients find the most appropriate and cost effective way to resolve their disputes through negotiation, mediation, or litigation.
+Natai Shelsen is a bilingual litigator and mediator who is committed to helping her clients find the most appropriate and cost effective way to resolve their disputes through negotiation, mediation, or litigation.
 Natai will analyze a conflict and suggest a dispute resolution process designed to meet clients’ interests while saving time and money.

-Natai is also a member of the firm’s Aboriginal Law Group.
+Natai is a member of the firm’s Aboriginal Law Group.
 She understands the complex legal issues facing Indigenous clients and represents individuals and communities in consultations, negotiations and litigation.
-Natai’s Aboriginal Law practice has included litigating a massive $200-million lawsuit involving a mining company, representing clients at environmental public hearings, and assisting communities in asserting their right to consultation and accommodation with various levels of government.
+Natai’s Aboriginal Law practice has included litigating a massive $200-million lawsuit involving a mining company, litigating on behalf of individual band members, representing clients at environmental public hearings, and assisting communities in asserting their right to consultation and accommodation with various levels of government.

-If she’s not at the office, you’ll find her biking along the Humber River with her husband and their twins.
+If she’s not at the office, you’ll find Natai biking along the Humber River with her husband and their twins.